Jacob Hamblin: Later missions to Native Americans

-Earl Spendlove's article, "Let Me Die in Peace," states that Hamblin originally purchased Eliza, a Paiute from Utah of the Shivwit or Cedar Band, to free her from slavery.
-Hamblin adopted Eliza when she was a teen.
-Hamblin and Eliza bore one child, a girl named Clara Melvina Hamblin, on November 5, 1876 (see Autobiography of Sarah Priscilla Hamblin donated by Sharon Black).
+Earl Spendlove's article, "Let Me Die in Peace", states that Hamblin originally purchased Eliza, a Paiute from Utah of the Shivwit or Cedar Band, to free her from slavery.
+Hamblin adopted Eliza (nicknaming her "Suzie"), when she was a teen.
 Jacob later took wives Priscilla and Louisa, along with Mary Elizabeth, Clara Melvina, Jake (Jacob Jr.), and the rest of his children to Kanab, Utah.
-A Paiute known as Old Poinkum had run off with Hamblin's bride Eliza and hid her in New Harmony Valley, Utah; Eliza left her baby girl Clara with Jacob and Priscilla.
-Later, after Priscilla Hamblin left Nutrioso ranch in Arizona, she and Jacob moved to Eagar, then Alpine, Arizona.
-Priscilla never told Clara Melvina about her mother Eliza (whom Jacob nicknamed "Suzie").
-However, Priscilla's children eventually figured out that Clara was not Priscilla's biological child, as Priscilla had coal black hair and did not look like the like Priscilla's other children.
-Louisa Hamblin later wrote to her daughter that she had knit a pair of "pink stockings" for "Eliza's baby".
+A Paiute known as Old Poinkum later married Eliza and took her to New Harmony Valley, Utah.
+Later, after Priscilla Hamblin left Nutrioso ranch in Arizona, Priscilla Hamblin and Jacob moved to Eagar, then Alpine, Arizona.
+Louisa Hamblin later wrote to her daughter that she had knit a pair of "pink stockings" for "Eliza's baby", illustrating that Jacob continued to help the Paiute woman he freed from slavery.

 Hamblin was an invaluable diplomat between the Latter-day Saints and the Native Americans, surviving numerous dangerous encounters between the two.
-In 1870 he also acted as an adviser to John Wesley Powell before his second journey through the Grand Canyon.
+In 1870, he also acted as an adviser to John Wesley Powell before his second journey through the Grand Canyon.
 Hamblin acted as a negotiator to ensure safety for Powell's expedition from local Native tribes.
 Powell related that Hamblin "speaks [the Indians'] language well and has great influence over the Indians in the region round about.
 He is a silent, reserved man, and when he speaks it is in a slow, quiet way that inspires great awe."
 Said a Native Chief to Powell, "We believe in Jacob, and look upon you as a father ....
 We will tell [the other Indians] that [Powell] is Jacob's friend."